deepik27/simple-toolchain-20210602121701501/README.md

 2. Start the app.

 Congratulations!
-You are ready to use your own instance of IoT for Automotive Starter app now.
-Open `http://<host>.mybluemix.net` in your browser and follow the instructions in the top page to connect your mobile app to the IoT for Automotive Starter app.
+You are ready to use your own instance of the IBM IoT for Automotive - Fleet Management Starter Application now.
+Open `http://<host>.mybluemix.net` in your browser.

 ## Usage